Assemblies in Encoding Tools

 Without a doubt, the next goal in this pet project needs to be growing the audience.
 I suspect that the project lacks mindshare, i.e. many potential users have either never heard of it, or they heard about it and then forgot.

 A quick anecdote drives this point home: one day I was screen sharing with my pal Alex (keep in mind, this is the same guy who tweeted about my project), and we were pair programming on a memory corruption exploit.
-At one point, Alex switched to a browser tab and he had www.base64decode.org open!
+At one point, Alex switched to a browser tab opened to http://www.base64decode.org.
 The conversation that ensued was something like this:

 Alex: “Ohhhh yeah… I remember that.
 What’s the URL again?”

 Mark: (Furrows brow) “It’s encoding… dot… tools…”

 I know that Alex searched for “base64 decoder” and randomly clicked one of the top 10 results.
 I know this because it’s exactly what I used to do before I created Encoding Tools.
 Side note: CyberChef doesn’t crack the top 10 results, either!